LLNL/zfp/docs/source/high-level-api.rst

   Decompress from *stream* to array described by *field* and align the stream on the next word boundary.
-Upon success, the nonzero return value is the same as would be returned by a corresponding :c:func:`zfp_compress` call, i.e. the current byte offset or the number of compressed bytes consumed.
+Upon success, the nonzero return value is the same as would be returned by a corresponding :c:func:`zfp_compress` call, i.e., the current byte offset or the number of compressed bytes consumed.
   Zero is returned if decompression failed.

 .. _zfp-header:
 .. c:function:: size_t zfp_write_header(zfp_stream* stream, const zfp_field* field, uint mask)

-  Write an optional header to the stream that encodes compression parameters, array metadata, etc.  The header information written is determined by the bit *mask* (see :c:macro:`macros <ZFP_HEADER_MAGIC>`).
+  Write an optional variable-length header to the stream that encodes compression parameters, array metadata, etc.  The header information written is determined by the bit *mask* (see :c:macro:`macros <ZFP_HEADER_MAGIC>`).
   The return value is the number of bits written, or zero upon failure.
+  Unlike in :c:func:`zfp_compress`, no word alignment is enforced.
 See the :ref:`limitations <limitations>` section for limits on the maximum array size supported by the header.